 You should also look at any articles that capture the featured snippet in the search results.
 Take note of the key points they hit, and craft an outline that is more comprehensive and up to date.

-Tip: If you’re creating the outline to outsource to a writer, you can record a quick video explaining what each point in your outline means with Screencastify or HTML5 Webcam Recorder (both can be operated directly within your browser).
+Tip: If you’re creating the outline to outsource to a writer, you can record a quick video explaining what each point in your outline means with Screencastify, HTML5 Webcam Recorder, BombBomb, Vidyard, or Screencast-O-Matic (all of which can be operated directly within your browser).

 Writing and publishing